Information for Faculty

 Include the WaLC syllabus statement in your course syllabus and link to us from your Blackboard course.

-Review the Fall 2013 Tutor Assignment document (PDF) to see a complete list of our outstanding student staff and their specialty areas.
+Review the Spring 2014 Tutor Assignment document (PDF) to see a complete list of our outstanding student staff and their specialty areas.

 If you have course tutors or Writing Fellows assigned to your courses, request Blackboard access for those individuals as "Student Tutor" access.
 Please do not request "Course Grader" or "Course Builder" access for tutors.
 Blackboard access allows tutors to review your course syllabus and familiarize themselves with your expectations for students.
 To request access, click here.